AckerlyXu/heima/articles/automation/automation-azure-vm-alert-integration.md

 ![Configure an Automation runbook and create a new Automation Account](./media/automation-azure-vm-alert-integration/ConfigureRunbookNewAccount.png)

-> [AZURE.NOTE]
+> [!NOTE]
 > For this release you can choose from three runbooks that the service provides - Restart VM, Stop VM, or Remove VM (delete it).
 The ability to select other runbooks or one of your own runbooks will be available in a future release.
 >
 >

 ![Runbooks to choose from](./media/automation-azure-vm-alert-integration/RunbooksToChoose.png)

 After you select one of the three available runbooks, the **Automation account** drop-down list appears and you can select an automation account the runbook will run as.
-Runbooks need to run in the context of an [Automation account](/documentation/articles/automation-security-overview/) that is in your Azure subscription.
+Runbooks need to run in the context of an [Automation account](./automation-security-overview.md) that is in your Azure subscription.
 You can select an Automation account that you already created, or you can have a new Automation account created for you.

 The runbooks that are provided authenticate to Azure using a service principal.
 If you choose to run the runbook in one of your existing Automation accounts, we will automatically create the service principal for you.
 If you choose to create a new Automation account, then we will automatically create the account and the service principal.
 In both cases, two assets will also be created in the Automation account - a certificate asset named **AzureRunAsCertificate** and a connection asset named **AzureRunAsConnection**.
 The runbooks will use **AzureRunAsConnection** to authenticate with Azure in order to perform the management action against the VM.

-> [AZURE.NOTE]
+> [!NOTE]
 > The service principal is created in the subscription scope and is assigned the Contributor role.
 This role is required in order for the account to have permission to run Automation runbooks to manage Azure VMs.
 The creation of an Automaton account and/or service principal is a one-time event.
 Once they are created, you can use that account to run runbooks for other Azure VM alerts.
 >
 >